zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 **Frequently Asked Questions**

-* **Q:** When I am in a VoIP call with the Bluetooth headset and a phone call interrupts, why do I have to continue the VoIP call with the handset?
+* **Q:** When I am in a VoIP call with a Bluetooth headset and a phone call interrupts, why do I have to continue the VoIP call with the handset?
 **A:** If you tap the answer button on your phone, the default audio route for the phone and VoIP calls switches to the iPhone handset.
 If you tap the answer button on your Bluetooth headset, you can continue your call with the Bluetooth headset.

 * **Q:** My iPhone is connected to a Bluetooth headset.
 When I join a channel to make a VoIP call, why is the audio routed to the handset or speaker?